scuzzydude/asimov/asimov.md

 "Dog Turd!
 Dog Turd!
 Dog Turd!"

-Stinky Fingers whispered, "The snake is right there," then made a dramatic hand gesture ending with a king-fu pose pointing towards the warrior's right foot.
+Stinky Fingers whispered, "The snake is right there," then made a dramatic hand gesture ending with a kung-fu pose pointing towards the warrior's right foot.
 The warrior looked down frantically, lost his balance, started to fall backwards, and then lost his grip on the stone and it dropped square on his face as he hit the ground.

 "I ate the children of the eaters of the snake!"
 Stinky Fingers shouts, and leaps over the fallen warrior directly toward a group of young boys in the second line.